netreplica/graphite/docs/LABELS.md

 # Labels

-When you click on a node in the topology diagram, details view pops up:
+When you click on a node in the topology diagram, a view pops up with node details:

 ![Node details](../images/labels.clab.png)